Anal Cancer (cont.)

 Treatment of recurrent anal cancer may include the following:

-- Radiation therapy and che
+- Radiation therapy and chemotherapy, for recurrence after surgery.

 - A clinical trial of radiation therapy with chemotherapy and/or radiosensitizers.